+Experts say one of the biggest mistakes you can make is failing to diversify your financial portfolio.
 Sun said she sees this bad habit with her clients, who have put all their money into their own businesses or have most of their retirement money invested into company’s stock.
 If that company takes a hit, their savings could be wiped out.
-You can lower your risk by investing in a variety of stocks, bonds or mutual funds and other assets, such as real estate.
+You can lower your risk by investing in a variety of stocks, bonds or mutual funds, as well as other assets like real estate.

 They Let Emotions Guide Their Investment Decisions